-Trump and China: Intentionally Provocative Or Unprepared?
+Trump And China: Intentionally Provocative Or Unprepared?

 Politics & Policy

-Trump and China: Intentionally Provocative Or Unprepared?
+Trump And China: Intentionally Provocative Or Unprepared?

 In a presidential campaign marked by harsh rhetoric, Donald Trump directed some of his strongest words toward China.
 He called the Chinese government a currency manipulator, threatened to impose tariffs on goods imported from one of America's leading trade partners and repeatedly vowed to get tough on China.